-Mapping radon in Puerto Rico proved to be a complicated endeavor given the COVID-19 pandemic in wapping fault in Puter to Nico proved to de Econipactace enceasing general telesconding particular 2020.
+Mapping radon in Puerto Rico proved to be a complicated endeavor given the COVID-19 pandemic in wapping fault in Puter to Nico proved to de Econipactace encessor given the COVID-19 panietin.
+In 2020.
 EPA and UPM continue to work on the project, however, results have not been finalized, and no scientific report has been published yet.
 Unfortunately, EPA cannot share preliminary data at this time because it contains privileged information.
 Nevertheless, preliminary data from the study does show homes with levels over 4 pCi/L (EPA Action Level) that might need mitigation to protect the health of their inhabitants.